emreutkan/DoSAttacks/README.md

 # Deauthentication Scripts

--- each file has in-depth README files...
+-- each file has(or will have) in-depth README files...

 ## Auto Deauthentication
 - this script usea Aircrack-ng suite to perform deauthentication attack just by the target AP SSID,